aerobatic/website/content/docs/deployment.md

 If you are going to be using many stages we recommend the wildcard approach since it's a one time setup.
 {{% /alert %}}

-### Password protection of stages
+### Protection of stages

-In general you probably want to prevent the general public from accessing your test instances.
-This is easy to do with the [password-protect plugin](/docs/plugins/password-protect/).
+In general you probably want to prevent the general public from accessing your site's test URL.
+This is straightforward to do with both the [password-protect plugin](/docs/plugins/password-protect/) and [client IP ranges](/docs/access-control/#client-ip-ranges).

+**Password protect**

 The declaration below in your `aerobatic.yml` file will enforce password protection, but only in the `test` stage:

 ```yaml
 plugins: